bzminer/bzminer/README.md

             "test_iteration_ms": 15000 //  seconds between new work in test mode

-            "blockchain_fee": true // whether to enable the blockchain dev team fee (enabled by default, currently only available for kaspa)
+            "blockchain_fee": true, // whether to enable the blockchain dev team fee (enabled by default, currently only available for kaspa)

-        },
+            "tbs_watchdog": 1000 // If time since last share is over this percentage of estimated tbs, tbs watchdog triggers },
         {
             "algorithm": "kawpow", // pool algorithm